rust-lang/rust/CONTRIBUTING.md

 Pull requests will be treated as "review requests", and we will give feedback we expect to see corrected on [style](https://github.com/mozilla/rust/wiki/Note-style-guide) and substance before pulling.
 Changes contributed via pull request should focus on a single issue at a time, like any other.
-We will not look accept pull-requests that try to "sneak" unrelated changes in.
+We will not accept pull-requests that try to "sneak" unrelated changes in.

 Normally, all pull requests must include regression tests (see [Note-testsuite](https://github.com/mozilla/rust/wiki/Note-testsuite)) that test your change.
 Occasionally, a change will be very difficult to test for.